ned14/outcome/Readme.md

  - [ ] Loosen explicit basic_monad constructors to allow option => result => monad implicitly, and
 monad => result => option explicitly (with potential exception throwing).
  - [ ] Add monad_errc error code for when a move or copy constructor throws?
 If so, what about option<T>?
- - [ ] option<bool> et al should really be 1 byte storage, not 2 bytes.
  - [ ] Add tribool logic programming operator overloads
- - [ ] Is there any way of not using reinterpret_cast to convert between future and shared_future and which doesn't involve ton of vectoring through type erasing virtual functions?

 # Benchmarks with early lightweight future-promise: